ChicoParticulas/bbear_bbear/index.md

  In 2015, for every 1500 negative quotes, only (650-750) negative quotes came from women.
 However, in 2019, there were (700-775) negative quotes that came from women, which is about 1.05 times of that in 2015.

 ## Conclusions
 We randomly sampled millions of data per year based on the data in 2015, 2017, 2018, and 2019 and considered bootstrapping method, sentiment analysis, and the classification of the gender.
 To conclude, we can see a **growing trend of negative emotion** from 2015 to 2019 by analyzing quotes with negative words  and polarity.

 However, we **could not tell the seasonal effect from the dataset of Quotebank** regardless of the negative word analysis or polarity analysis.
 Due to the nature of the dataset from Quotebank, which is mainly political news, it could be hard for us to see the effect since the quotes would not be as personalized as social media where we can express our emotion.
 Furthermore, the negative word count could not only be affected by whether, but also related to the political situation at the time point.
-Finally, we also observed that **women are more negatively inclined**, which is consistent with the scientific fact - women are more prone to depression and there is also a growing trend of negative emotion.
+Finally, we also observed that **women are more negatively inclined**, which is consistent with the scientific fact - women are more prone to depression and there is also a growing trend of negative emotion in women.

+In summary, we used Quotebank data to perform sentiment analysis successfully.
+If the data sources of Quotebank can be more diverse in the future, we will be able to explore more information, such as the impact of climate change and ambient temperature on emotions.

 ### Reference